-Movie Review: The Woman in Black – The Woman in Black promises to be this year’s scariest movie even thou there’s really nothing to be compare with at the time.
-The Woman in Black seems to possess something that we cannot ignore… Fear.
+The Woman in Black promises to be the scariest movie of the year, even thou there is really nothing to compare it to at the time of this review.
+However, The Woman in Black does possess something we can’t ignore… Fear.

-The storyline is not groundbreaking and the premise of the entire plot is set very simple and the complexity is set by the audience.
-As the film develops, they will be drag to the edge of their seats just to be forced back as the film introduces simple yet efficient scares throughout the story.
+The storyline is not groundbreaking and the premise of the entire plot is set very simple, allowing the complexity to be set by the audience.
+As the film develops, you (the audience) will be glued to the edge of your seat just to be forced back as the film introduces simple, yet efficient scares throughout the story.

 In the skim of things, The Woman in Black is a breath of fresh air.
-When every other film relies heavily in cheap scares, The Woman in Black giving us real chills and on top of that, a very good ghost story.
-While a few may find the film a bit on the slow side, most will give it the chance that it deserves.
+When every other film relies heavily in cheap scares, The Woman in Black giving us real chills, on top of that, a very good ghost story.
+While a few may find the film a bit slow, most will give it the chance that it deserves.

 If you are looking for a good thrill, check out The Woman in Black, but beware of hitchhiking ghost…